NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 Some people were upset the Flakes RFC was abandoned but the feature merged.
 Other people were fine with experimental features being merged without RFC, but were upset because Flakes never really *felt* experimental.
-Experimental features would be modified a lot subject to community design use, and, most importantly, *discouraged* from being used in production.
+Experimental features are expected to be subject to community feedback, modified a lot based upon that feedback, and, most importantly, *discouraged* from being used in production.

 ### Flakes are criticized for encroaching on other features

 There are many criticism about Flakes.
 But one of them especially relevant to stabilizing is a perception that Flakes have encroached on other new features, in the sense that it ought to be possible to use them without Flakes but isn't in practice.
-For example, there is no reason in theory pure eval requires Flakes, but without the ability to populate an initial whitelist of store paths that are safe to import it in practice does.
+For example, there is no reason in theory that pure evaluation if Nix expressions requires Flakes.
+But without the ability to populate some sort of initial list of store paths that are safe to import, pure evaluation in practice does require Flakes.

 This is especially noticeable for new CLI features that *previously did*, in fact, work without Flakes.
 For example, in earlier versions of Nix `nix search` worked without Flakes.